prestodb/presto/presto-docs/src/main/sphinx/sql/explain-analyze.rst

 Execute the statement and show the distributed execution plan of the statement along with the cost of each operation.

-The ``VERBOSE`` option will give more detailed information and low-level statistics They may not be understandable for users not familiar with Presto internals and implementation details.
+The ``VERBOSE`` option will give more detailed information and low-level statistics;
+understanding these may require knowledge of Presto internals and implementation details.

 .. note::